- What Is It?

 The worry with the golden blood group is that the donations of Rh null are incredibly scarce and difficult to obtain.
 An Rh null person has to rely on the cooperation of a small network of regular Rh null donors around the world if they need the blood.
-Throughout the world, there are only nine active donors for this blood group.
-This makes it the world’s most precious blood type, hence the name golden blood.
+Across the globe, there are only nine active donors for this blood group.
+This makes it the world’s most precious blood type, hence the name "golden" blood.

-Why do some people have golden blood type?
+Who have the golden blood type?

-The golden blood group seems to be a result of genetic mutation (spontaneous change in the gene).
+The golden blood group seems to be a result of genetic mutation (spontaneous change in a gene).
 It is commonly seen with mutations in the RHAG gene, which codes the Rh-associated glycoprotein.
 This protein is required for directing the Rh antigens to the RBC membrane.

 RHAG mutation is often associated with a disease called hereditary stomatocytosis.
 These individuals can have long-term, mild, hemolytic anemia and increased RBC breakdown.
 The Rh-null phenotype can also be seen in the case of certain anemias a person may be born with.